Luekrit/Enterprise-IAM-Governance-Lab-with-AI-Powered-Identity-Analytics-Automation/Phase3_mover_leaver_automation/README.md

   - 🔐 Secure Offboarding: All access revoked immediately upon departure
   - 📁 Auditable Actions: Logs can be stored or sent to a central SIEM
   - 🔁 Repeatable & Scalable: Supports batch changes for larger orgs

+---

+### Phase 3 Outcome
+We’ve successfully automated the Mover and Leaver identity lifecycle stages in AWS IAM.
+This ensures consistent, secure, and auditable access management aligned with enterprise IAM governance practices.